TykTechnologies/tyk-docs-hugo/tyk-docs/content/transform-traffic/url-rewriting.md

 ```

 #### Header Match Example
-You can route inbound API requests to Tyk to various based on the presence and content of a header.
+You can route inbound API requests to Tyk to various upstream hosts or endpoints based on the presence and content of a header.
 Suppose you have a header in the format of `store-id:1234`.
 Depending on the value of store-id you might wish to change the target URL.

 i.e. For example, if you have the following curl request:
 ```shell